 Click here to find out about how Trinity Church School used the sports premium in the 2020-2021 academic year and what the impact has been.

-Click here to read how Trinity Church Schoo plans to use the sports premium in the 2021-2022 academic year and what the impact has been.
+Click here to find out about how Trinity Church School used the sports premium in the 2021-2022 academic year and what the impact has been.